 Georgia’s coast must continue to be a safe place for both our ships and our wildlife.
 We are committed to ensuring that our harbors are responsibly maintained and that our beloved wildlife, like loggerhead sea turtles and North Atlantic right whales, are protected.Megan Desrosiers, president and CEO of One Hundred Miles

 Twin Pines mine not worth the risk

 Threats to Georgia’s coastal treasures

-Alongside local partners, federal and state agencies, and private property owners, we advocate against poorly sited projects and loopholes favoring development interests in efforts to preserve the ecological and natural integrity of Georgia’s coastline and iconic barrier islands.
+Alongside local partners, federal and state agencies, and private property owners, we advocate against poorly-sited projects and loopholes favoring development interests in efforts to preserve the ecological and natural integrity of Georgia’s coastline and iconic barrier islands.
 Included in this work are our recent efforts to make coastal communities more resilient to the ravages of climate change so the coast’s most vulnerable residents are better protected from flooding, storm surge, and storm damage.

-As one of the latest emerging threats to the Georgia coast’s natural treasures, Alabama-based mining company Twin Pines is proposing a heavy mineral sand strip mine on the doorstep of the Okefenokee Swamp, one of the largest and most celebrated wetlands in the country and home to both a National Wildlife Refuge and a National Wilderness Area.
+The latest in a string of emerging threats to the Georgia coast’s natural treasures, Alabama-based mining company Twin Pines is proposing a heavy mineral sand strip mine on the doorstep of the Okefenokee Swamp, one of the largest and most celebrated wetlands in the country and home to both a National Wildlife Refuge and a National Wilderness Area.

-Our coastal protection work also includes challenging the U.S. Army Corps of Engineers’ unlawful attempts to allow coastal harbor dredging projects to go forward during the summer months which would put in harm’s way threatened and endangered sea turtles and other marine life for decades.
+Our coastal protection work also includes challenging the U.S. Army Corps of Engineers’ unlawful attempts to allow coastal harbor dredging projects to go forward during the summer months which would put in harm’s way threatened and endangered sea turtles and other marine life.